 Public Health in Salford are responsible for helping people to stay healthy and avoid getting ill.
 They are playing a key role in the response to COVID-19 and protecting health and wellbeing in Salford.

 The public health team covers:

 Health in Salford is improving, and life expectancy is increasing year on year.
 However, the gap between those areas with the worst and best of health continues to grow both nationally and regionally.

 One of the main aims of public health is to reduce inequalities in health within Salford, and also compared to other parts of the country.
-Currently people living in less affluent parts of Salford have an average lifespan of ten years less than those living in the more affluent areas.
-The difference in 'years of life lived without a significant health problem' is even greater, with those living in the more affluent parts of the city living 16 more years without a significant health problem.
+Currently women living in less affluent parts of Salford have an average lifespan of eight years less than those living in the more affluent areas, whilst for men the gap is 12 years.
+This difference is further compounded as more deprived areas typically spend a higher proportion of their lives in poor health.

 The public health work programme covers:

 The public health team works with local organisations and communities to improve people's health and wellbeing and to avoid or reduce the risk of illness.
 This helps to reach varied and diverse groups of people across the city.